OfficeDev/O365-EDU-Tools/OneRosterTools/PostmanCollection/readme.md

-How to use the files in the directory?
+How to use the files in this directory?

 1. Download and Install Postman tool if you don't alread yhave it (https://www.getpostman.com)
 2. Import the collection JSON file